Golf: Jones comes through late scare to win second Australian Open

 England’s Paul Casey, the highest-ranked player in the field at world number 14, finished in a share of fifth on eight-under after a final round 72.

-Reporting by Nick Mulvenney, Editing by Himani Sarkar
+Editing by Himani Sarkar and Jacqueline Wong